-Nowadays, dual diagnosis treatment brings the most successful aspects and methods of treatment from both mental health treatment and substance abuse treatment.
-An easier way to grasp this is by looking at these treatments as colors.
-Before dual diagnosis, there was mental health treatment, which we can visualize as being red, and substance abuse treatment, which can be blue.
-Over time, experts and medical professionals have successfully blended together both of them to make dual diagnosis treatment, purple.
+Dual diagnosis treatment brings the most successful aspects and methods of treatment from both mental health treatment and substance abuse treatment.
+Before dual diagnosis, there was mental health treatment and substance abuse treatment.
+Over time, experts and medical professionals have successfully blended those two together to make dual diagnosis treatment.

 What is Dual Diagnosis?

 When drug addiction and mental health disorders overlap, treatment centers used to deny most clients from enrolling in mental health treatment until they were sober.
-Eventually, this was seen as counterproductive seeing that many cases of drug addiction were fueled by underlying psychiatric disorders.
-Thus, those with a dual diagnosis of substance abuse and mental health disorders almost never got the proper treatment they need.
+Eventually, this was seen as counterproductive because many cases of drug addiction were fueled by underlying psychiatric disorders.
+Thus, those with a dual diagnosis of substance abuse and mental health disorders rarely got the proper treatment they need.

-If you or someone you know meets the criteria for being diagnosed with a mental health disorder, from depression to bipolar disorder to schizophrenia, as well as an addictive disorder, dual diagnosis would be the most effective and beneficial course of action.
-Seeing as dual diagnosis treatment can help both your mental health diagnosis and substance use disorder.
+If you or someone you know meets the criteria for being diagnosed with a mental health disorder, from depression to bipolar disorder or schizophrenia, as well as an addictive disorder, a dual diagnosis would be the most effective and beneficial course of action.
+Dual diagnosis treatment can benefit both your mental health diagnosis and substance use disorder.
 There are little to no downsides of seeking dual diagnosis treatment as long as you meet the criteria.